wo-ist-markt/opening_hours_html_formatter.js/README.md

 All source files can be found in the `lib/src/` folder.

-Tests can be executed in two different ways - headless and in the Chrome browser.
+Tests can be found in the `spec/` folder and can be executed in two different ways - headless and in the Chrome browser.

 ``` bash
 $ npm run test